Smart object: History

 The smart object concept was introduced by Marcelo Kallman and Daniel Thalmann as an object that can describe its own possible interactions.
 The main focus here is to model interactions of smart virtual objects with virtual humans, agents, in virtual worlds.
 The opposite approach to smart objects is 'plain' objects that do not provide this information.
 The additional information provided by this concept enables far more general interaction schemes, and can greatly simplify the planner of an artificial intelligence agent.

 In contrast to smart virtual objects used in virtual worlds, Lev Manovich focuses on physical space filled with electronic and visual information.
 Here, "smart objects" are described as "objects connected to the Net; objects that can sense their users and display smart behaviour".

 More recently in the early 2010s, smart objects are being proposed as a key enabler for the vision of the Internet of things.
 The combination of the Internet and emerging technologies such as near field communications, real-time localization, and embedded sensors enables everyday objects to be transformed into smart objects that can understand and react to their environment.
 Such objects are building blocks for the Internet of things and enable novel computing applications.
-In 2018, one of the world's first smart houses was built in Klaukkala, Finland in the form of a five-floor apartment block, utilizing the Kone Residential Flow solution created by KONE, allowing even a smartphone to act as a home key.
+In 2018, one of the world's first smart houses was built in Klaukkala, Finland in the form of a five-floor apartment block, using the Kone Residential Flow solution created by KONE, allowing even a smartphone to act as a home key.